How-to Guides, Postage and Mailing, USPS

 The Mailer Scorecard is updated monthly using color codes to address areas of concern or in need of improvement and are color coded: Green, Red and Yellow.

-- Green – Percent metric value has improved by more than 5% from the previous month
+- Green – The percent metric value has improved by more than 5% from the previous month

-- Red – Percent metric value has declined by more than 5% from the previous month
+- Red – The percent metric value has declined by more than 5% from the previous month

 - Yellow – Percent metric value exceeds the threshold established by the USPS